 Stop bidding on brand

-Although there can be several benefits to bidding on your own brand name in paid search, such as protecting your position in the search engine results page from competitive bidding and gaining incremental clicks, if brand terms are utilizing a large percentage of your budget that could be used to message to customers with a higher probability of being net new, the cost to benefit analysis might tip in favor of making a move.
+Although there can be several benefits to bidding on your own brand name in paid search, such as protecting your position in the search engine results page from competitive bidding and gaining incremental clicks, there may be better ways to spend money.
+If brand terms are utilizing a large percentage of your budget that could be used to message to customers with a higher probability of being net new, the cost to benefit analysis might tip in favor of making a move.

-You could run it in phases and observe your overall ecosystem (period over period, year over year) or run at reduced levels to find a level of ad spend efficiency versus conversion volume that makes sense for your new situation.
+You could run the campaign in phases and observe your overall ecosystem (period over period, year over year) or run at reduced levels to find a level of ad spend efficiency versus conversion volume that makes sense for your new situation.

 The question you ultimately want to answer is: “how much do my overall leads and conversions suffer if I divest entirely from bidding on my brand name in PPC?”

-If you’ve already backed off on brand keyword bidding, another related area of focus is to stop bidding on non-brand terms where you have a high organic ranking.
+If you’ve already backed off on brand keyword bidding, another tactic to try is to stop bidding on non-brand terms where you have a high organic ranking.
 There are a few reasons you might do this: